 If you get the go ahead from your doctor to participate and if you are under 18 years of age then a parent or guardian must sign up on your behalf and we recommend that they supervise your participation in the program.
 We also encourage your parent or guardian to read the Internet Industry Association’s (IIA) Guide for Internet Users.

 12WBT is a general health and fitness program and as such does not provide individually tailored recommendations to cater for specific health issues.
-The program is of a general nature and is in no way designed to take the place of professional psychological treatment.
-12WBT recommends that any persons considering participating in a Round of 12WBT who have suffered, or are suffering from physical, emotional or mental health issues seek clearance by their medical specialists before participating.
+The program is in no way designed to take the place of professional psychological treatment.
+12WBT recommends that any persons considering participating in a orund of 12WBT who have suffered, or are suffering from physical, emotional or mental health issues seek clearance by their medical specialists before participating.

 You may also wish to contact The Butterfly Foundation, which provides national telephone and online support for any person affected by an eating disorder or negative body image.
 They can be contacted on 1800 33 4673 or email firstname.lastname@example.org and their website is http://thebutterflyfoundation.org.au/national-support-line/

 Provided that you have your health professional’s ok to participate in a controlled nutrition and fitness program, then you can participate in a round of 12WBT.
 We always have quite a few members with high blood pressure each round, so you will not be alone.